atmtools/arts/doc/arts/guide.user.atmospheric_field.rst

 .. tip::

   Any kind of python function-like object can be used as a :class:`~pyarts.arts.NumericTernaryOperator`.
-It must simply takes three floats and return another float.
+It must simply take three floats and return another float.
   If you want to pass in a custom class all you need is to define ``__call__(self, alt, lat, lon)`` for it.

 .. note::